timbold/loom/README.md

 * `--landmark <spec>`: add a landmark `word:text,lat,lon[,fontSize[,color[,opacity]]]` or `iconPath,lat,lon[,size]`.
 * `--landmarks <file>`: read landmarks from a file, one per line.
-* `--force-landmarks`: render landmarks even if they overlap existing geometry.
+* `--force-landmarks`: keep landmarks even when they overlap existing geometry (default `true`).
-                        This toggles the internal `renderOverlappingLandmarks` flag (default: true;
-                        pass `--force-landmarks=false` to skip overlaps).
+                        Passing `--force-landmarks=false` turns on the displacement search for icon landmarks, nudging them within the configured radius and invoking the optional skip path for entries that have nothing drawable; icons that still collide after the search are rendered in the best position the solver found, so overlaps can remain.
 * `--landmark-search-radius <radius>`: search radius for shifting overlapping landmark icons (default `10`).
 * `--displacement-iterations <n>`: maximum iterations for landmark